 Multiple satellite networks can be combined to represent a roaming network.
 Each roaming network is assigned a roaming network ID (see § 3.10.2).

 NOTE – This allows VDE-SAT terminals to choose using satellites from one or multiple specific roaming network IDs.

+3.1.10 Paging

+The satellite may utilise paging to query if a ship station is in range and what its terminal capabilities are.

+3.1.11 End delivery notification

+End delivery notification is an optional message utilised by the application layer to indicate that data was delivered to the end destination on the application level.

 3.2 Resource management